How to install CCTV Kits

 View CCTV on your iPhone Android Symbian or Windows Mobile

-We have based this article on a four channel CCTV home kit like this one: http://www.cctvireland.ie/catalog/index.php?main_page=index&cPath=19
+We have based this article on a four channel CCTV home kit like this one:https://cctvireland.ie/4-camera-cctv-kit-with-5mp-cameras-from-hikvision-456.html

 The first thing to do is figure out where you will want to view your CCTV footage.
 Many people connect the CCTV Digital Video Recorder, (DVR), to the TV in their sitting room or kitchen.
 Or you could set up an independent LCD computer monitor to view/review the recorded footage.

 Once you have decided where to place your CCTV DVR then the next step is to decide where to place the four cameras.
 The supplied cameras are colour during the day and they switch to black & white at night.
-They also have an Infra Red light that switches on at night so that they can see in total darkness up to a range of about 10Metres.
+They also have an Infra Red light that switches on at night so that they can see in total darkness up to a range of about 50Metres.
 All entrances should be covered, including front and back doors and patio entrance.
 The driveway/ parking should also be covered.
 Don't mount the camera too high or images will seem too far away and the closer to the subject the better the infra-red picture at night.
 Also, spiderwebs and dirt can badly affect the performance of the IR picture at night, so it is strongly recommended that you place them where they can be given a quick wipe possibly once a month.
 The cameras don't need focusing, but you will probably need help in pointing them in the right direction.
 Don't have too much sky in the frame, as it will darken the image, have as little sky as possible.
 Try to point the cameras at what you really want to see, don't waste them on useless blank walls, trees, etc. Don't have too much wall or soffitt in the image, as this will reflect the IR lights at night and reduce the night time clarity.

 The camera connections should be inside the house if possible, sometimes in the facia board, or if the connections are outdoors use a suitable waterproof box or insulation tape.
 The cameras operate from 12Volts at very low current so there is no electrical risk if the connections are wet, but it may lesser the life span of the camera.